 January 21, 2025

-Much-loved Glen Waverly School Crossing Supervisor, Amanda Cullen always knew she wanted to work with children.
+Much-loved Glen Waverley School Crossing Supervisor, Amanda Cullen always knew she wanted to work with children.
 Having worked in childcare and before and after school care, she never imagined she would also be looking after children as a School Crossing Supervisor – an important role she has been doing now for three years.

 "You’re ultimately there to make sure they’re safe – but when they say hi and start talking to you about their day, that’s the bonus when taking on this role"